0xMiden/miden-tutorials/docs/src/web-client/counter_contract_tutorial.md

 pnpm run dev
 ```

-Open the browser console and click the button "Deploy Counter Contract".
+Open the browser console and click the button "Increment Counter Contract".

 This is what you should see in the browser console:

 ```
 Current block number:  2168
-deployCounterContract.ts:153 Count:  3
+incrementCounterContract.ts:153 Count:  3
 ```

 ## Miden Assembly Counter Contract Explainer